 Would you like some free money?
 Many credit card companies offer very appealing bonuses and points upon signup.
 You could use an online tool to find the best one for you.

 Also, when you spend money with you credit card, you are automatically racking up more points!
 These points can later be used to purchase flights, hotels, travel gear, and more!
 In fact, you can even get cold, hard cash back from these points.

 Check carefully when choosing a credit card to travel with.
 Some may offer you discounts on travel health insurance, rental cars, late hotel checkouts, and more.
 And some cards offer these perks for free!

 Since it is so common to use credit cards in the US or the UK, many people assume that while traveling in Europe or other places around the world, credit cards will easily be accepted.
 However, this is not always the case.

 In many convenience stores, small restaurants, cafes, and even some hostels, credit cards are not accepted.
 Europe is a very cash-friendly continent, so it’s good to keep an amount of local cash on hand.

 If you do not already have some experience in using a credit card, it is not recommended that you use this method of payment for travel.
 It is easy to get confused or frustrated when you don’t know the credit card process, and you may get stuck with unexpected fees.

 How to Use Credit Cards Responsibly While Traveling

 #1 Check for foreign transaction fees

-Make an informed decision about which credit card you’ll use when travelling.
+Make an informed decision about which credit card you’ll use when traveling.
 Seeing a list of the best travel credit cards can give you an idea of which card will fit your needs and goals.